Damir Vrančić: International career

 Vrančić was called up to Bosnia and Herzegovina in May 2007, but did not play.
 He finally made his debut for Bosnia and Herzegovina on 26 May 2012, in a friendly against the Republic of Ireland.
 He earned four caps in total.
 His final international was a September 2012 World Cup qualification match away against Liechtenstein.

 Personal life

 Vrančić's younger brother Mario is also a professional footballer.
+He adheres to the Muslim faith.